ksstech/printfx/README.md

 	'l' as applied to 'cns' specifiers
 	'll' as applied to 'n' specifier
 	'L' as applied to 'eEfgG' to specify long double
-	'j, 't' or 'z' as applied to any specifiers
+	'j' 't' or 'z' as applied to any specifiers
 	Modifier
 	' '
 	locale, radix fixed to '.'